JavierAntoran/moby_dick_whale_audio_detection/README.md

 <img src="images/db2.png" width="300" height="200"/>

-We keep the aproximation signals (output of lowpass filters) at levels 1, 2 and 3.
+We keep the approximation signals (output of low pass filters) at levels 1, 2 and 3.
-We then separate thses signals into 250ms frames with a 10ms step between frame starts.
+We then separate these signals into 250ms frames with a 10ms step between frame starts.
 We apply a hamming window to each frame and compute their 256 point FFT.
 Again, because our original signal is real valued, we obtain 128 frequency coefficients.